FOSSEON/ADB-KILLSWITCH/README.md

 - Disables Bluetooth.
 - Disables NFC.
 - Disables Location Services (GPS).
-- Closes running apps (limited to 10 apps, but you can close more by adding to the command.)
+- Closes running apps (currently closes 10 apps, but you can close more by repeating the "input keyevent DEL" command).
 - Uninstalls all non-system apps and system apps of your preference.
 - Deletes all files and folders in internal storage (shared storage).
 - Deletes all files and folders in an external SD card, if one is present.